 So how long will it take me to see a return on my investment?

 I only live 6km away from work.
 That daily trip is costing me $7 a day when I drive my car.
-I calculated this figure from my last 7 years of expenses on my car, including maintenance, fuel, and insurance.
-This means it costs me about $0.58 per kilometre I worked out in a previous post about the true cost of car ownership.
+I calculated this figure from my last 7 years of car expenses, including maintenance, fuel, and insurance.
+This means it costs me about $0.58 per kilometre.
+I worked out in a previous post about the true cost of car ownership.
 That means I need to make 177 trips ($1237 / $7 )

 So far, I have done 1270 kilometres on my bike, so around 100 trips to and from work.
 I’m hoping to get this number up in the upcoming year.
 Over winter, I didn’t end up using it that much due to the rain.

 So how long is your commute? and would you consider getting an e-bike?